Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Technical Preliminaries

 \subsection{Using Decision Oracles to Approximately Count Hyperedges}

-Our central approximation algorithm will be obtained by reduction to a related decision problem.
-A framework for doing such reductions is given by a recent result of Dell, Lapinskas, and Meeks~\cite{DellLM20}.

-We start by introducing the terminology that we need to state the result of Dell et al. A hypergraph $H$ is called $\ell$\emph{-uniform} if each hyperedge of $H$ has cardinality~$\ell$.
+We start by introducing the terminology that we need.
+A hypergraph $H$ is called $\ell$\emph{-uniform} if each hyperedge of $H$ has cardinality~$\ell$.
 An $\ell$\emph{-partite subset} of a (finite) set $V$ is a tuple $(V_1,\dots,V_\ell)$ of (pairwise) disjoint subsets of $V$.
 This is called an \emph{$\ell$-partition} of~$V$ if $V = \cup_{i=1}^{\ell} V_i$.

 An $\ell$-uniform hypergraph~$H=(V,E)$ is $\ell$\emph{-partite} with $\ell$-partition $(V_1,\dots,V_\ell)$ if $(V_1,\ldots,V_\ell)$ is an $\ell$-partition of~$V$ and every hyperedge in~$E$ contains exactly one vertex in each $V_i$.